Stone Roses, Blur, Phoenix headline Coachella 2013 music fest

 Last year, hip hop veterans Snoop Dogg and Dr. Dre grabbed headlines as they resurrected late rapper Tupac via hologram on stage for the closing night of the festival.

-Ticket prices start at $349 and they will go on sale on January 29 at 10 a.m.
+Ticket prices start at $349 and they will go on sale on Jan.
+29 at 10 a.m.
 PST (1800 GMT).
-This year, organizers said there will be no layaway option for those wishing to pay for their tickets in instalments.
+This year, organizers said there will be no layaway option for those wishing to pay for their tickets in installments.
 (Reporting by Piya Sinha-Roy; Editing by Elaine Lies and Lisa Shumaker)